Here is an excert from a 2005 FastCompany article that speaks to an interesting take on brain maintenance.

 Software engineers try their hand at marketing.
 Designers get involved in business functions.
 "Everyone needs a new project instead of always being in a bin," Merzenich says.
 "A fifth-day strategy doesn't sacrifice your core ability but keeps you rejuvenated.
 In a company, you have to worry about rejuvenation at every level.
 So ideally you deliberately construct new challenges.
 For every individual, you need complex new learning.

-Innovation comes about when people are enabled to use their full brains and intelligence instead of being put in boxes and controlled."
+Innovation comes about when people are enabled to use their full brains and intelligence instead of being put in boxes and controlled.

-What happens if you don't work at mental rejuvenation?
+What happens if you don't work at brain maintenance?
 Merzenich says that people who live to 85 have a 50-50 chance of being senile.
 While the issue for heart patients is "change or die," the issue for everyone is "change or lose your mind."
 Mastering the ability to change isn't just a crucial strategy for business.
 It's a necessity for health.
 And it's possibly the one thing that's most worth learning. "

 In my business we call this moving from victim to survivor to thriver, and we oftentimes use tools like psychodrama or experiential therapies to access the feelings stored in the amygdala which can support rigid nonproductive behaviors like getting arrested or abusing children.